Joel Selwood: Early life

 Joel Selwood was born on 26 May 1988 to Bryce and Maree Selwood in the country city of Bendigo, Victoria.
 He was raised in a family of sportspeople.
 His mother Maree was a top runner and tennis player, and elder twins Adam and Troy were identified as talented footballers at a young age.
 As a two-year-old, Selwood was forced to wear splints on his leg to help overcome a walking disability.

 Selwood displayed athletic talent from an early age.
-He was the state hurdling champion from under-10s through to the under-15s, and in one year held every running and jumping record at the Bendigo Sports Centre, except the 100 metres sprint.
+He was the state hurdling champion from under-10s through to the under-15s, and in one year held every running and jumping record at the Bendigo Sports Centre except the 100 metres sprint.
 Growing up with his older brothers, Selwood was accustomed to playing with bigger teammates and opponents.
 By age eight, he played his first competitive game of football, against children four years his senior, and kicked three goals.
 Selwood attended Catholic College Bendigo.
 After starting out with St Therese's Maroon, he played most of his junior football with the Sandhurst Football Club until he was chosen to play for the Bendigo Pioneers in the TAC Cup competition throughout 2005.

-Although his age made him ineligible to enter the 2005 AFL Draft, Selwood's accomplishments during the year led to AFL Talent Manager Kevin Sheehan rating him "the best 17-year-old in Australia".
+Although his age made him ineligible to enter the 2005 AFL draft, Selwood's accomplishments during the year led to AFL Talent Manager Kevin Sheehan rating him "the best 17-year-old in Australia".
 Bendigo Pioneers regional manager Ray Byrne noted that "ability-wise, Joel was streets ahead of everyone.
 Even at an early age, he was a standout".
 Byrne praised Selwood's professionalism, writing that he had "never seen a kid prepare in the TAC Cup like Joel [Selwood].
 He had a fantastic football brain, he could sort it out within 10 minutes of a game who should be where and [doing] what".
 Selwood received an array of accolades and honours as a bottom-aged player, winning mid-year State honours for Victoria Country in the AFL National Championships.
-His performances in the championships earned him end-of-year All-Australian honours and the Most Valuable Player award for Victoria Country.
+His performances in the championships earned him end-of-year under-18 All-Australian honours and the Most Valuable Player award for Victoria Country.
 In addition, he was named in the TAC Cup Team of the Year, awarded a scholarship within the prestigious AIS-AFL Academy, and subsequently captained his older teammates in the annual under-18s International Rules Series in Ireland.
-His performances in Ireland earned him the Ron Barassi Medal, as the adjudicated Most Valuable Player of the tour.
+His performances in Ireland earned him the Ron Barassi Medal as the adjudicated Most Valuable Player of the tour.
 Selwood's achievements in local football were recognised when he was listed as a finalist in the 2006 Bendigo Sports Star of the Year Award.